Building a global infrastructure for biodiversity data. Together.

 Time is running out…

 For centuries, naturalists and biologists have collected specimens and recorded observations about life on Earth.
 But it is going too slow.
-Till now, we have only found 20% of all existing species, and time is running out.
+Till now, we’ve only found a fraction of all species that exist and time is running out.
 Many, many species will have disappeared even before we have found them.

 This conference is addressing the question: how do we proceed from here.
 How do we stop biodiversity loss?
 How can we speed up our research?
 How can we predict how climate change will affect global biodiversity?
 What new science do we need?
 What new techniques?
 What new policies?